finos/open-resource-broker/docs/root/mcp/integration-guide.md

 # MCP Integration Guide

-This guide explains how to integrate the Open Host Factory Plugin with AI assistants using the Model Context Protocol (MCP).
+This guide explains how to integrate the Open Resource Broker with AI assistants using the Model Context Protocol (MCP).

 ## Overview

-The Open Host Factory Plugin provides direct MCP integration through its tools implementation, allowing AI assistants to:
+The Open Resource Broker provides direct MCP integration through its tools implementation, allowing AI assistants to:

 1. Discover available cloud infrastructure operations
 2. Execute infrastructure provisioning commands